arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Collection Filter

-Timelines and boards can be grouped by subject/project, it allows to form collections of boards/timelines.
+Groups and boards can be grouped by subject/project, it allows to form collections of boards/groups.
 One could have a project that has many plugins and keep a board for each one of its plugins.

-It is necessary to stabilish a naming convention for your boards/timelines.
+It is necessary to stabilish a naming convention for your boards/groups.

 For example:

-    Timeline: Arcamens/Notes
+    Group: Arcamens/Notes

     Board: Arcamens

-    Timeline: Arcamens/News
+    Group: Arcamens/News

-    Timeline: Arcamens/Bugs
+    Group: Arcamens/Bugs

 All these objects have a common pattern in its name.
-As arcamens allows to setup filter for boards/timelines then if you want to view just boards or timelines that are related to a given subject it gets simple.
+As arcamens allows to setup filter for boards/groups then if you want to view just boards or groups that are related to a given subject it gets simple.

 Just click Home at the navbar and click on the Filter link at the organization menu: